biobii/fylite/readme.md

 # FY Lite

-FY Lite is mini MVC framework for small application.
+FYLite is mini MVC framework for small application.
 Lite, simple and easy to use.
 Inspired by Laravel and Codeigniter.

 ## Documentation